rmalpacon101/tech-demo/README.md

 ### `Print`

-Without a doubt, this is my most-used function since learning Python.
+Without a doubt, this is my most-used function since learning Python 😄

 ### `List Comprehension`